PREVENTING FROZEN WATER PIPES

 Once pipes have thawed, turn the water back on slowly and check for cracks and leaks.

-The City would prefer to make adjustments for running water to prevent frozen lines than to have customers inconvenienced with frozen/broken water lines, which could prove to be very costly.
+Please remember that the City would prefer to make adjustments for running a trickle of water to prevent frozen lines than to have customers inconvenienced with frozen/broken water lines, which could prove to be very costly.